-The company continues to emphasize effective work management in its management of costs and expenses.
-As a result, the company's EBITDA was 853.71 million baht, representing an increase from the previous year by 8.84% and an EBITDA rate of 24.83% of total revenues.
-In addition, the company's net profit was 278.29 million baht or a net profit margin of 8.10%.
-This included 251.67 million baht of net profit from the company's equity, which increased from the previous year by 0.35%.
-However, the company's EBITDA and net profit in 2022 decreased when compared to 2021, and in 2022 the company's backlog revenues amounted to 2,493.23 million baht.
+The Company continued to prioritize efficient work management and reduction of costs and expenses.
+As a result, the Company's EBITDA was 932.03 million baht or increased from the previous year by 9.17%, or calculated to an EBITDA of 33.77% of total revenues.
+At the same time, the Company's net profit was 298.21 million baht or increased from the previous year by 7.16% or a net profit rate of 10.80%.
+Accordingly, EBITDA and net profit in 2023 increased when compared to 2022, and the Company still has a revenue backlog for 2023 totaling 2,769.85 million baht.

-All of the success achieved reflects the company's total commitment and dedication in continuous business management and expansion regardless of the situation.
-The company also continues to give primary consideration to the interest of shareholders, allies, trade partners, society, the country and all stakeholders alongside the company's business returns.
+All of the success that occurred reflects the Company's determination and dedication in continuously and sustainably managing work and expanding business regardless of the situation with consideration to shareholders, allies, trade partners, society, the country and all stakeholders along with the Company's revenues.

-On this occasion, "we" would like to express our sincere gratitude to all shareholders and business partners for having continuously entrusted and supported the company, and we would like to thank all executives and employees of the company for having cooperated in working diligently and industriously to help the company overcome its challenging moments never previously faced by anyone before in a highly satisfactory manner.
-Furthermore, I am confident that the potential of the company's personnel and the company's strategy for driving business growth will enable us to overcome the economic crisis and Covid-19 and achieve "sustained and lasting growth" for the lasting benefit of all shareholders, customers and stakeholders, including the nation and society as a whole.
+On this occasion, we would like to thank all shareholders and business partners for having continuously entrusted and supported the Company.
+We would also like to thank all of the Company's executives and employees for having collaborated with us diligently and industriously such that the Company successfully and satisfactorily overcame an unprecedented period of challenge.
+I am confident that the capabilities of the Company's personnel and the Company's business growth strategies will enable the Company to overcome the economic crisis and Covid-19 crisis while simultaneously achieving continuous and sustainable growth for the benefit of all shareholders, customers and stakeholders as well as the country and society as a whole long into the future.